OscarCubeles/angular-restaurant-app/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server in restaurant-app folder.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Json Server

+Run `json-server --watch db.json` for a json server json-server folder.
+Navigate to `http://localhost:3000/` to see the contents of the server.

 ## Code scaffolding